webmproject/libwebp-demo/android_webp_test/README.md

    -R <string> .... releases to test (e.g. "0.5.0 0.5.2 0.6.0")
    -loops <int> ... number of timing loops to perform -arch <string> . target ndk architecture (armeabi-v7a, arm64-v8a, ...)
+   -adb <string> .. the device id to use with 'adb'
 ```

 ## Advices to get a more stable timing